 “We are here” the driver tells me.
 I look out the window.
-We are indeed here.
-I haven’t been here in 11 years, but I recognize the huge black gates that lead into the estate.
-Walking past the gates, I see that things haven’t changed much.
+Indeed, we are here.
+I haven’t seen these huge black gates in 11 years, but I recognize them.
+Getting down, I walk through the estate gates, and see that things haven’t changed much.
 The buildings are so dirty though.
 “Were they always this dirty?”
 I wonder.

-I turn away and start for my destination.
+Slowly, I turn away and start for my destination.
 I walk past the market; my eyes are drawn to a light skinned man sitting outside his shop.
 It’s Daniel’s dad.
-He still sells in this same shop?
+He still sells in this same shop.
 Wow.
-I recognize the meat sellers; I’m surprised they still sell at this same spot.
+I recognize the meat sellers; I’m surprised they're still at the same spot.
 None of them recognize me though.
 I don’t expect them to.

 I walk past Michael’s house.
-No!
+Oh no!
 The flowers are no longer here!
 I remember them having the most beautiful flowers in the neighborhood.
 I think of all those afternoons my brother and I spent hours trying to catch the butterflies that fluttered around those flowers.
 There is no butterfly in sight now.
-For some reason, my eyes start to water again.
+For some reason, my eyes well up again.

-My eyes are drawn to the narrow dark corridor of the two flats.
-Unbidden, images flash across my mind of the things that happened in this corridor.
+My eyes are drawn to the narrow dark corridor between the two flats.
+Unbidden, images flash across my mind, of things that happened in this corridor.
 I push them away.
 I don’t want to think about that now.
 I turn my attention back to the door.
-I think of all the tears, all the laughter that happened behind this door now occupied by another set of people.
+I think of all the tears, all the laughter that happened behind this door, now occupied by another set of people.